olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 # What is MPI?

-The **M**essage **P**assing **I**nterface (MIP) is a set of library functions, methods, and specifications that can be called to distribute a code's processing work between nodes or processors on the same node.
+The **M**essage **P**assing **I**nterface (MPI) is a set of library functions, methods, and specifications that can be called to distribute a code's processing work between nodes or processors on the same node.
 It does this by passing messages between the processors.
 It is governed by a set of community driven standards.

 MPI can be used in conjunction with threading and accelerators.
-For example, you might use MPI pass work between compute nodes and then use threads or accelerators to divide work among the different processing elements on the node.
+For example, you might use MPI to pass work between compute nodes and then use threads or accelerators to divide work among the different processing elements on the node.

 This challenge will explore an MPI hello-world and two kinds of MPI communication patterns.
 We will use C code and pass its work with MPI between CPU cores on the same node.